Ricky Womack

-Ricky Womack (May 7, 1961 in Detroit, Michigan - January 19, 2002 at St. John Oakland Hospital, Madison Heights, Michigan) was a professional boxer from the United States.
+Ricky Womack (May 7, 1961 in Detroit, Michigan - January 19, 2002 at St. John Oakland Hospital, Madison Heights, Michigan) was an American professional boxer.
 Known primarily for his amateur career, during which he already earned his nickname "Wonderful", coming to attention of Howard Cosell, who predicted his bright future as a most likely U.S. Olympic Team light heavyweight for the 1984 Olympics, and a successful professional career afterwards, but both predictions proved unfulfilled, as Womack lost the Olympic qualifiers to Evander Holyfield, and his up-and-coming professional career crumbled after a criminal conviction.
-Ricky committed two armed robberies that resulted in 15 years of prison.
+Womack committed two armed robberies that resulted in 15 years of prison.

 Early years

 Womack had a physically abusive father, and neglecting mother.
 Eventually social services took Ricky along with his seven brothers and sisters away from his mother to a foster care.
 He started boxing at the age of thirteen with the Kronk Gym, being trained by Emanuel Steward.
 But troubled childhood deeply affected his personality, he became a staunch kleptomaniac and had frequent brushes with the law enforcement authorities.
 At that time his teammate, another Kronk's young talent Mark Breland came under Womack's destructive influence.
 Womack's criminal habits eventually led him to a long term prison sentence.